robloxianlegend/anti-sellers/README.md

 https://discord.com/oauth2/authorize?client_id=1371380162259583078
 ---

-### RECODING BOT DUE TO UNOPTIMIZED CODE

----

-### UPDATE (JUN 2)
-- I am also banning identified (nude) traders
----

-Why use @clauz, a discord bot that will ban sellers from your discord server (even if they aren't on the server)
+Why you should use @clauz, a discord bot that will ban sellers from your discord server (even if they aren't on the server)
 - GITHUB REPO: https://github.com/robloxianlegend/anti-sellers
 - DOWNLOAD CLAUZ SOURCE: https://github.com/robloxianlegend/anti-sellers/blob/main/clauz.zip | FOR ASSITANCE DM @gatorkeys (DISCORD)